Government borrowing falls sharply as national insurance hike boosts coffers

 The Office for National Statistics (ONS) said borrowing was £7.1 billion, or 38%, less than the same month in 2024.

-It also came in below the £13 million that most economists had been forecasting.
+It also came in below the £13 billion that most economists had been forecasting.

 Nevertheless, the ONS said the December borrowing figure represented the 10th highest for the month since records began in 1993, though not adjusted for inflation.